 - Artificial Limbs: A standard trope for the Machine Cult, but most Skitarii have their legs replaced from the knees down as a standard augmentation as a response to the harsh terrains of most Forge Worlds.

 - Brown Note: Sicarian Infiltrators emit a barrage of precisely calibrated white noise that overwhelms the senses of man and machine alike, causing ears to bleed and eyes to water uncontrollably and leaving the enemy nearly helpless against the Infiltrators assault.
-Both the 7th and 8th Edition versions of the rules represent this by causing nearby enemy to take a penalty to their statsnote .
+Both the 7th and 8th Edition versions of the rules represent this by causing nearby enemies to take a penalty to their statsnote .

 - Chicken Walker: The strange bipedal Ironstrider engines, ridden by both the Sydonian Dragoons and Ironstrider Ballistarii, sport the chicken-legged, reverse-joint two-limb configuration of this trope.